armadaplatform/example-udp/README.md

 If you wanted to use it from non-armada service, or from outside of the private network, the best solution would be magellan + main-haproxy duo.
 Unfortunately, since this is UDP server, and not an HTTP server, you cannot use it.

-However, you cas use the address adapter (running on HTTP) for acquiring the real UDP port.
+However, you cas use the address adapter (running on HTTP) for acquiring the actual UDP port.

 Example with curl: